Old Elbe Tunnel

 Alter Elbtunnel

-10 interesting facts and figures about the Old Elbe Tunnel
+10 interesting data and facts about the Old Elbe Tunnel.

-1. During the construction of the tunnel, over 600 workers fell ill with caisson disease because they were working under pressurised conditions, which led to dangerous nitrogen bubbles in the blood.
+1. During the construction of the tunnel, over 600 workers fell ill with decompression sickness because they worked under pressure conditions, leading to dangerous nitrogen bubbles in the blood.

-2. The tunnel was opened in 1911 as the first underwater tunnel in Europe, making it a real milestone in engineering history.
+2. The tunnel was opened in 1911 as the first underwater tunnel in Europe, making it a true milestone in engineering history.

-3. During the tunnelling period from 1907 to 1911, three workers lost their lives, which was unfortunately not uncommon for major projects of the time.
+3. During the tunnel construction period from 1907 to 1911, three workers lost their lives, which was unfortunately not uncommon for large projects of that time.

-4. The wall reliefs in the tunnel not only show animals from the Elbe, but also unusual motifs such as rats and discarded shoes, which were intended to symbolise everyday life by the river.
+4. The wall reliefs in the tunnel not only depict river animals but also unusual motifs such as rats and discarded shoes, symbolizing everyday life by the river.

-5. Between 2000 and 2009, a marathon was held in the Old Elbe Tunnel, in which runners completed 48 tunnel crossings in one go - the equivalent of exactly 42.195 kilometres.
+5. Between 2000 and 2009, a marathon was held in the Old Elbtunnel, where runners completed 48 tunnel crossings in a row – equivalent to exactly 42.195 kilometers.

-6. The load supports of the tunnel were originally also designed for horse-drawn vehicles, which shows how old the original traffic planning actually is.
+6. The cargo lifts of the tunnel were originally designed for horse-drawn carriages, demonstrating how outdated the original traffic planning actually is.

-7. The tunnel has been used as a film set on several occasions, including in the cult film „Absolute Giganten“ from 1999.
+7. During filming, the tunnel has served multiple times as a film set, including in the cult film "Absolute Giganten" from 1999.

-8. The Elbe Tunnel was originally supposed to have just one round tunnel, but during the planning phase it was decided to build two parallel tunnel routes.
+8. The Elbtunnel was originally supposed to have only one tunnel, but during the planning phase, two parallel tunnel tubes were chosen.

-9. The construction method used a then innovative shield tunnelling technique, in which the earth was pushed away under pressure and supported at the same time - a method that was later adopted worldwide.
+9. The construction method was carried out using a then-innovative shield tunneling technique, in which the earth was pushed away under pressure and simultaneously supported – a process that was later adopted worldwide.

-10. The tunnel was used as an air-raid shelter during the Second World War, and temporary accommodation was set up in some of the shafts.
+10. The tunnel served as a air raid shelter during World War II, and makeshift accommodations were set up in the shafts.

 Who is the Old Elbe Tunnel suitable for?